Yeshey/nixOS-Config/README.md

 - You might need to create the home manager folder manually `mkdir ~/.local/state/nix/profiles`

-- Yo'll have to find the syncthing ID by going to http://127.0.0.1:8384, getting the ID, and adding it in the syncthing config
+- You'll have to find the syncthing ID by going to http://127.0.0.1:8384, getting the ID, and adding it in the syncthing config

 - You'll have to add the new machine public key to the secrets for agenix with `cat /etc/ssh/ssh_host_rsa_key.pub` and add it in the `secrets/secrets.nix` and rekey the keys `cd ~/.setup/secrets` and `agenix --rekey`.